 You can use a hand immersion blender for just about any blending job you can conceive of.
 If you have something to quickly blend, chop, or puree, and the shaft of the blender will fit into the container, you can probably use it, as long as there is a sufficient quantity of ingredients for the blades to come into contact with.
 Here are some of the many uses for an immersion blender:

 - blend soups in the pot to make them semi-smooth or smooth

-- mix a quick milk shake right in the glass (or an optional metal mixing cup)1 it helps to have plenty of room in the mixing vessel
+- mix a quick milkshake right in the glass (or an optional metal mixing cup) 1 it helps to have plenty of room in the mixing vessel

-- make a smoothie without a clunky counter-top blender2
+- make a smoothie without a clunky counter-top blender 2see note 1

 - make a small amount of salad dressing or sauce (or a large amount, of course)…great for a small batch of homemade mayonnaise

 - have a lumpy gravy?
 Smooth it out right in the pot.

 - great for making small batches of pureed baby foods